Mr-Un1k0d3r/RedTeamPowershellScripts/README.md

 Utility.ps1: Contain several cmdlets
-Run-As.ps1: Run a process as another user (credentials) Get-ProcessList.ps1: List processes, owner and command line arguments
+Run-As.ps1: Run a process as another user (credentials) Get-ProcessList.ps1: List processes, owner and command line arguments Remote-RegisterProtocolHandler.ps1: Use protocol handler to run your command to bypass some detection
 ```

 # Search-EventForUser.ps1 Usage